 The Fundamentals of Engineering (FE) exam is generally your first step in the process of becoming a professional licensed engineer.
 It is designed for recent graduates and students who are close to finishing an undergraduate engineering degree from an EAC/ABET-accredited program.
 Currently. the FE exam is a computer-based exam administered year-round at NCEES-approved Pearson VUE test centers (https://ncees.org/exams/test-center-locations/).

 There are currently 7 different FE Exams: Civil, Chemical, Electrical and Computer, Environmental, Industrial and Systems, Mechanical, and Other Disciplines.
 The two most common are Civil and Mechanical with the volume of tests administered from July to December 2019 being 3770 and 2818 respectively.

-Around this time my senior year of college was when I started my intentionally studying for this exam, which is why I wanted to create a dedicated blog post to how I prepared for the FE Exam!
+Around this time my senior year of college was when I started intentionally studying for this exam, which is why I wanted to create a dedicated blog post about how I prepared for the FE Exam!

 FE Exam Preparation

 In terms of time, I started studying for my FE Exam in December of 2016, spending most of my Winter Break studying (~1 month) and then took the exam in late January 2017.
 I passed the first time around, but in case I didn’t this timeline would have allowed me another time to take the exam before I graduated.
 Regardless of when you choose to take it, I highly recommend to take it before you graduate or soon after you graduate as this information is fresh in your mind.

 In terms of my exam preparation, I have compiled the following tips:

 - Check to see if your school has a FE prep course – The Drexel CAEE Department hosted one that met weekly on Saturday mornings.
 If you are out of school, check out your local professional society like ASCE or ASME as they might also host a course.